lu-group/one-shot-pde/README.md

 # One-shot learning for solution operators of partial differential equations

-The data and code for the paper [One-shot learning for solution operators of partial differential equations](https://arxiv.org/abs/2104.05512). arXiv preprint arXiv:2104.05512, 2021.
+The data and code for the paper [One-shot learning for solution operators of partial differential equations](https://www.nature.com/articles/s41467-025-63076-z). *Nature Communications*, 16, 8386, 2025.

 ## Data